GodIsNotASymbol/project-aggregator/README.txt

 MAYBE:
 - Alterar la pagina principal como para que muestre las fotos en los encuadres
 -----DONE(Pagina aggregator)------------------------------------------
+- After the login button has been pressed, there must be a redirect to a page that has create and edit --> called create&Edit
 - Implementar que las paginas de edit y create solo se puede acceder con Rol admin
 - login page has to have username and password fields managed and connected to the backend by a submit button and a post request [CANCELED]
 - Use the out of the box spring boot authentication [MASOMENOS, parece que usa el user y pass de la base de datos]